This piece was updated to reflect Parasite‘s Oscar wins and the insatiable demand for Ram-Don.

 After watching the film, I knew this was going to be a dish that became an instant part of my lunch rotation.
 It’s ramen, udon, and steak.
 I set out to make the dish for the first time after a long flight.
 Nursing a jet lag requires hardcore comfort food and Ram-Don is exactly that.

 First, let’s talk about noodles.
 I’m not making home-made udon and ramen for this.
 Sorry.
-This is comfort food and executing those noodles for a single batch takes all the “comfort” out of the food.
+This is comfort food and executing those noodles for a single batch takes all the “comfort” out of it.
 I am, however, using no-dried versions of the noodles for a little more depth to the taste and texture.

 I didn’t skimp on the steak but I didn’t break the bank either.
 The steak in the film (pictured above) looks like it’s verging on wagyu.
-I’m not so decadent (yet) that I can hack up a wagyu top sirloin and toss it into a basic noodle dish.
+I’m not so decadent (yet) that I can hack up a dry-aged wagyu top sirloin and toss it into a basic noodle dish.
 Instead, I grabbed a local, grass-fed, 28-day dry-aged top sirloin that was closer to 20 bucks (instead of 100).
 It’s about an inch thick and gets the job done.
 I’m also going to marinate the steak to give it a little more of a sweet-sour-umami depth.

 Lastly, I have some Korean Gochujang red chili paste on hand to add an extra layer of spice and funk to the finished product.
 This isn’t seen in the film but I can’t imagine it not being there.